ggangix/Youtube-to-Audio-Telegram-Bot/README.md

 ## Usage

+1. Install youtube-dl
-1. Clone the repository
+2. Clone the repository
-2. npm install
+3. npm install
-3. Add an .env file with the following structure:
+4. Add an .env file with the following structure:

 ```
 TELEGRAM_TOKEN=